Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 ### Option 4: RPID is determined by the server and sent after the TLS handshake

-WIth this option, the problem is that the client needs to cache the server certificate in order to determine if the RPID is valid. for the given certificate, unless the rules for certificate verification and RPID determination specify it otherwise.
+With this option, the problem is that the client needs to cache the server certificate in order to determine if the RPID is valid. for the given certificate, unless the rules for certificate verification and RPID determination specify it otherwise.
 One possibility to circumvent this would be to allow the server certificate names and the RPID to deviate, but validate both against the realm of the outer username, e.g. a realm of example.com with a server certificate for radius.example.com and the FIDO RPID fido.example.com.

 This, however, adds a whole lot more of security concerns, especially in environments with different independent devisions under the same domain suffix.